tedneward/Azgaarnoth/Conditions/BloodMagicAilments.md

 However, there is often no saving throw to resist the acquisition of a blood magic ailment.
 As a DM, you can always choose whether a creature can resist the ailment with a successful saving throw or not.
 Ailments that can not be resisted are sometimes more appropriate.

 ## Curing Ailments
-Blood magic ailments are not diseases and so cannot be cured by effects that remove a disease.
-Similarly, they're not curses, so effects such as the remove curse spell will not remove them, and they aren't poisons either.
+Blood magic ailments are not [diseases](./Diseased.md) and so cannot be cured by effects that remove a disease, nor are they [poisons](./Poisoned.md).
+Similarly, they're not curses, so effects such as the [remove curse](../Magic/Spells/remove-curse.md) spell will not remove them.

 Instead, blood magic ailments can only be removed by plot-relevant actions dictated by the DM.
 For example, an ailment might only be able to be cured through a special ritual that can only be performed at a specific location, or using specific rare materials.
 You might decide that an ailment can only be cured using a remedy made from ingredients obtained through difficult adventure, or that an ailment can only be removed by a specialized healer, such as a rare celestial or benevolent fey.